tvooo/dbr-research-plan/0-document.md

 The importance of bicyclists for the socio-urban landscape has been recognized by city planners and social scientists alike.
 Researchers like Katrina Jungnickel, Rachel Aldred, Paul McIlvenny and Justin Spinney focus on bicycling as a social practice in much of their work.
 But bicycling communities themselves are starting to put more emphasis on being social as well.

-The *Slow Roll* movement ^[See [http://www.slowroll.bike/](http://www.slowroll.bike/)], in analogy to the *Slow Food* movement, promotes a conscious bicycling experience.
+The *Slow Roll* movement ^[See [http://www.slowroll.bike/](http://www.slowroll.bike/)], in analogy to the *Slow Food* movement, promotes a more conscious bicycling experience.
 Bicycling communities meet to ride a tour through their city, along neighbourhoods and points of interest.
-'Slow Roll' means to ride at a slow pace, allowing for appreciation of the cycling experience and social interaction.
+'Slow Roll' means to ride at a slow pace, allowing for appreciation of the cycling experience and social interaction. *Slow Roll* was started in Detroit, MI, USA in 2010 and has since spread over 9 other cities.
+It is safe to assume that many more informal meet-ups of this kind are taking place in many parts of the world.

 \begin{figure*}[!ht]
   \centering